nfischer/course-dashboard/README.md

 Contributing
 ------------

-Please don't contribute (yet)!
-This is a school project, so we unfortunately can't accept any contributions until after the term is over.
-As soon as the quarter ends, we plan to make this completely open source and we'll permit (and encourage) community involvement.
+Now that this course has ended, we can officially accept contributions from the open source community!
+If you like our project and want to contribute, feel free to open a pull request and one of us will review it.